How to Perform a Comprehensive Display Audit

 Should I test my monitor before or after calibration?

 Test before calibration to establish a baseline hardware health score.
-Calibration adjusts color output but doesn't fix hardware defects like dead pixels or backlight bleed.
+Calibration adjusts color output but does not fix hardware defects like dead pixels or backlight bleed.
 If your pre-calibration score is below 80, consider pursuing warranty replacement before investing time in calibration.

 Can I use this test to compare monitors before buying?

 Yes, but with caveats.
 The Smart Test is designed for individual unit evaluation, not model comparison.
-Two identical monitor models can have different scores due to panel lottery (manufacturing variation).
-Use our Monitor Buying Guide to compare models based on specifications and warranty policies, then use Smart Test to verify your specific unit after purchase.
+Two identical models can score differently due to panel lottery (manufacturing variation).
+Use our Monitor Buying Guide to compare models on specifications and warranty policies, then use Smart Test to verify your specific unit after purchase.

 Related Wiki Articles